-As part of the process of continuous improvement Project SLAM Design Team organised a series of customer focus groups to better understand the response in use by service personnel of new SLAM accommodation.
+As part of the process of continuous improvement the Project SLAM Design Team organised a series of customer focus groups to better understand the response in use by service personnel of new SLAM accommodation.
 This most severe test of an Architect’s scheme ensures evidence-based design outcomes and recommendations for future SLAM projects.

-The design of SLA is important to ensure that service occupiers live in a comfortable fit-for-purpose living environment.
+The design of SLAM is important to ensure that service occupiers live in a comfortable fit-for-purpose living environment.
 Most SLAM accommodation consists of single en-suite rooms and some multi-occupancy rooms.
 For many young recruits SLAM will be the first experience of living away from home.
 SLAM achieves a balance between the privacy of the study bedroom and interaction with colleagues in the communal areas.
-In this and other regards the design of SLA bears comparison with student accommodation.
-Success for SLAM is simple – by delivering modern accommodation to better recruit and retain the service personnel the MoD requires to carry out its responsibilities.
+In this and other regards the design of SLAM bears comparison with student accommodation.
+Success for SLAM is simple – delivering modern accommodation to better recruit and retain the service personnel the MoD requires to carry out its responsibilities.

 User Focus Groups provided feedback and this is reflected in the final SLAM design.
 Among the most important needs identified were, private en-suite facilities, adequate individual in room storage space, flexibility of room arrangement, and a more generous bed (until SLAM, junior ranks were only entitled to a 2’ 6” (750mm) bed).
 Communal areas, adequate drying and laundry facilities, and suitably equipped snack preparation areas were also requested.
 The current SLAM design Model Standard Solution addresses all these points.